The Difference Between Market Orders and Limit Orders (and When to Use Them)

 In the market, like in life, there is no way to get everything you want AND pay the price you want to.

-You have to chose one or the other.
+You have to choose one or the other.

 If you are trading very thin volume stocks, you should definitely use a limit order.
 Even if you set the limit at the market price, it will ensure you purchase the shares at a predictable price and prevent any problems.